01-edu/public/subjects/molecules-cells/README.md

 Write two functions:

-- `RNA` that given a DNA strand it must return is complement RNA
+- `RNA` that given a DNA strand it must return is complement RNA strand
-- `DNA` that given a RNA strand it must return is complement DNA (invert RNA)
+- `DNA` that given a RNA strand it must return is complement DNA strand (invert RNA)

 Since both strands are a sequence of nucleotides.
 It will be given the four nucleotides and its complements